Skip to main content

 Open In Colab

 Fugue provides a convenient interface to distribute Python code across frameworks like Spark.
+Install Fugue with Spark support:

 pip install fugue[spark]